 Yesterday, I saw your cousins at the airport.

-In this example, the direct object pronoun is masculine and plural (tus primos).
-Therefore, los is the correct pronoun for this sentence.
-Remember that Spanish direct object pronouns are placed in front of a conjugated verb.
+Tus primos is what I say (they receive the action).
+Since this is a plural masculine object, los is the pronoun we should use in this sentence.
+Remember that these pronouns are placed in front of a conjugated verb.

 No he visto la película que me recomendaste. ➝